CONSTITUTION 2015/2016 (AMMENDED 02/09/2015)

 8. Prize money will be awarded to the winners and runners up in all divisions, based on the financial health of the organization.
 Amounts to be determined by the Committee.

 10. The Annual Registration Meeting (ARM) will be scheduled in August prior to start of season.
 Annual General Meeting (AGM) will be scheduled in July and includes reports from Chairman, Secretary, and Treasurer with summaries of previous season.
 Emergency General Meetings (EGM), Captains Meeting, and tournament draws will be scheduled as necessary with a minimum of 14 days’ notice.
-Except Compulsory League Meeting (CLM) Which will be held every 6 weeks.
+Except Compulsory League Meeting (CLM) Which will be held twice a year

 11. Anti-Social behaviour, racist comments, or recognized violent behaviour will not be tolerated and will result in player being expelled from the League immediately and permanently.